Women’s Peasant Dress Pattern

 Free printable peasant dress pattern for adult females.

-(The word for grown up girls is “women”.
-Age and marital status do not doom anyone to being overweight, and there’s no guarantee that unmarried “misses” will be thin, either.
-Just saying.)
+The word for grown up girls is “women”.
+That word is not a code for fat.
+Age and marital status do not doom one to being overweight, any more than unmarried “misses” are guaranteed to be thin.

 NOTE – CUT THE SKIRT LONGER – the pattern piece is quite short.
 Why tape a bunch more sheets of paper together?
-Or cut it that long and add a ruffle.
+Or cut it like the pattern piece and add a ruffle.

-For reference, I’m 5’8″ and 38-30-44, which may as well be designated Medium.
+For reference, I’m 5’8″ and 38-30-44 in, which may as well be designated Medium.
 I’m a Medium on top and the skirt is plenty large 🙂

 I outputted four sizes, assuming bust measurement of –